-Reach Out And Learn is pleased to present the, 2018 Thailand & Cambodia Health conferences.
-These events will be held in Chiang Mai, Thailand and in Phnom Penh, Cambodia, in February, 2018.
-The objective of these training meetings is to provide a setting where professionals from the U.S. learn together with Thai and Cambodian health professionals, faculty, and students to improve the quality of care both at "home" and in abroad.
-These training meetings offer the latest topics and information in healthcare with a focus on significant issues unique to these countries, along with an opportunity to apply and enhance knowledge in a culture unique from those in the U.S.
+Reach Out And Learn is pleased to present the, 2018 Trauma Therapy Training in Thailand workshops.
+These events will be held in Chiang Mai, Thailand February 23rd to March 3rd 2018, and will include a historical and cultural training segment to the Elephant Sanctuary!
+The objective of these training meetings is to provide a setting where professionals from the U.S. learn together with Thai health professionals, faculty, and students to improve the quality of care both at "home" and in Thailand.
+These training meetings offer the latest topics and information in healthcare and education with a focus on significant issues unique to Thailand, along with an opportunity to apply and enhance knowledge in a culture unique from those in the U.S.

-The Thailand & Cambodia Health mission is to provide an opportunity for healthcare professionals, faculty, and students, and those interested in improving the health of those in need, to receive and disseminate best practices and the latest advances in health issues and topics that improve the quality of care and health challenges.
-Our effort is to bring together health professionals who specialize in areas directly related to the exciting and ever improving field in which they learn and work and to place these experts in an educational setting that fosters learning, stimulates purposeful discussions, and encourages peer networking.
+The Trauma Therapy Training in Thailand mission is to provide an opportunity for professionals, faculty, and students, and those interested in improving the health of those in need, to receive and disseminate best practices and the latest advances in health issues and topics that improve the quality of care and education along with challenges faced by underserved populations in Thailand.
+Our effort is to bring together health and education professionals who specialize in areas directly related to the exciting and ever improving field in which they learn and work and to place these experts in an educational setting that fosters learning, stimulates purposeful discussions, and encourages peer networking.

 Bring Friends and Family